quantombone/exemplarsvm/demos/README.md

 $ git clone git@github.com:quantombone/exemplarsvm.git #this will make ~/projects/exemplarsvm the code directory
 ```

-## Setup paths
-This quickstart guide assumes you have hardcoded "/nfs/baikal/tmalisie/pascal/VOCdevkit/" into the function load_data_directory.m, as well as the results folder "/nfs/baikal/tmalisie/esvm-data/" into "load_results_directory.m".
-Note that you are free to choose any folder names you like, as the results will be written inside those directories.

 ## Making sure Exemplar-SVM library is compiled and working
 ``` sh
 $ cd ~/projects/exemplarsvm